Ayushman-Sahoo/resume/README.md

 # resume
-My professional resume – Computer Science Engineering
+# Ayushman Sahoo – Resume
+This repository contains my professional resume for job and internship applications.